etiennebr/rstdocs/Applications/Stereo/StereoRectificationGridGenerator.rst

 **Write inverse fields**
-This group of parameter allows to generate the inverse fields as well
+This group of parameter allows to generate the inverse fields as well.

-- **Left inverse deformation grid:** The output deformation grid to be used to resample the epipolar left image
+- **Left inverse deformation grid:** The output deformation grid to be used to resample the epipolar left image.

-- **Right inverse deformation grid:** The output deformation grid to be used to resample the epipolar right image
+- **Right inverse deformation grid:** The output deformation grid to be used to resample the epipolar right image.

 - **Sub-sampling rate for inversion:** Grid inversion is an heavy process that implies spline regression on control points.
 To avoid eating to much memory, this parameter allows to first sub-sample the field to invert.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------